Stockflare/blog/_posts/2015-03-25-uk-medicine.markdown

 ## Wonder stocks?

 So what are these wonder stocks that I've bought?
-They range from homebuilders like [Bovis](https://stockflare.com/#stocks/BVS.L) to buses at [Stagecoach](https://stockflare.com/#stocks/SGC.L).
+They range from homebuilders like [Bovis](https://stockflare.com/#stocks/BVS.L) to the buses at [Stagecoach](https://stockflare.com/#stocks/SGC.L).
 Pedestrian you might say!
 Then, there are some tiny companies like [Dialight](https://stockflare.com/#stocks/DIAL.L) who make energy efficient light bulbs and [Cape](https://stockflare.com/stocks/CIU.L) who provide scaffolding and safety services to some of the most dangerous industries in the world!

 ![alt text](http://imgur.com/rPP7Zb9.png "Shane's GBP stocks on 25th March 2015")